gdurazzo/cruid-api/README.md

 }

--#POST /places
+# POST /places
-Will insert a place dto
+- Will insert a place dto

 Request Body Example:
 {